Healthcare Assistant by Chase Medical

-Locum Healthcare Assistant work currently available in Liverpool, with pay rates of £13-£20 per hour!
+Locum Healthcare Assistant work currently available in Newcastle, with pay rates of £13-£20 per hour!
 (Including holiday pay)

 This great opportunity comes with flexibility thanks to Chase Medical's no minimum hours booking policy - you only work when you want to!
 This makes the role ideal for anyone in between roles, or even people currently in work!